rmonthil-student-projects/porcupinefish-mesh/README.md

-# Porcupinefish modelisation for Computation Fluid Dynamics
+# Porcupinefish mesh for Computation Fluid Dynamics

 Originally a school project at the INP-ENSEEIHT engineering school.
 The aim was to create a mesh representing the desired object that a solver could run with.